gcuddy/gcuddy.github.io/_posts/2019-05-07-qualities-of-great-theatre.md

 Why should people go to the theater at all anymore?
 With so many other means of narratives, what's so important about this story being a play?

 There are many new plays that simply don't answer this question.
 They seem to have been designed to be bad TV, instead.
 They take the hacky parts of television and combine them with the stage, which obviously leads to dreadful theatre.
 Many of these plays continually gets produced because many of these are "Issue Plays", i.e. plays that try to tackle a hot-topic issue (like race) and thus get programmed by clueless old white men who want to feel woke.
-(Hint: they are usually written by white people who want to be writing for TV.)
+(They are usually written by white people who want to be writing for TV.)

 Theatre should not be something that it is not.
 If it tries to be television, it ends up being a pale imitation, existing in a netherworld of plays that aren't quite sure what they are.
-In the words of Sara Holdren, these shows "neither take joy in the possibilities of their own form nor respect its demands."
+In the words of theatremaker and critic Sara Holdren, these shows "neither take joy in the possibilities of their own form nor respect its demands."

 ## Great theatre reaches for the transcendent.